 Relationship Addiction.
 The experience of finding the right partner and falling “in love” is one of life’s true joys.
 It brings a feeling of euphoria, passion, connection, and hope for a happy future.
 It can lead to a lifetime of loving contentment.
 Of course, sometimes it lapses and becomes one of our memories, sometimes pleasant and sometimes not.
-The “high” that comes from this feeling of loving passion, at least for some people, is so compelling that they use it to fill gaps in their lives, much as they might use a drug.
+The “high” that comes from this feeling of loving passion, at least for some people, is so compelling they will do anything to maintain it.
+The limerance of new love, for some, is so compelling that they use it to fill gaps in their lives, much like a drug.
 Being in love, for them, can resemble an addiction.

 The source of an addiction is found within the person, not in the substance itself.
 Some people can use a drug, including alcohol, and not become addicted.
 Similarly, some people can enjoy the high of being in love as a positive life experience without any indication of addiction.
 Other people, depending on their needs, their abilities, or their backgrounds, use the euphoric feelings that come from an outside source of gratification (drugs, relationships … or gambling, videogames – the list is endless) to create a false sense of fulfillment in their lives.
 They have difficulty looking within, perhaps due to a lack of sense of self to find a way to achieve contentment, so they look outside of themselves for a way to soothe their internal feelings.
 Everyone does this to a degree.
 But when it takes on a compulsive quality that inhibits more positive life experiences and leads to negative consequences, it can be called an addiction.